Tropical Storm Octave (1983): Arizona

 As Tropical Storm Octave deluged the state, the Rillito River slowly eroded its banks, and by October 2, the river had widened 100 ft, destroying a parking lot and an office building.
 Runoff from both the Rillito and Santa Cruz rivers eventually piled up in a delta, flooding Marana.
 In Marana, many homes were submerged, forcing residents to be evacuated.
 Only two town residents had flood insurance because officials "didn't believe a flood could occur there."
 Additionally, communities along the Santa Cruz River were flooded, forcing 4,000 residents to evacuate their homes, many of whom lost key property possessions.
 The metropolitan area of Tucson was completely flooded due to the storm.

 Tropical Storm Octave also caused major flooding along the Gila River, which reached its highest discharge rates since 1906. and two of its tributaries, the San Francisco River and the San Pedro River.
 These rains devastated Clifton along the San Francisco River valley.
 Most of Clifton's 4,200 residents had to be evacuated due to flooding, where over 700 homes were destroyed.
 In addition, 86 of the town's 126 businesses were heavily damaged due to the floods.
 The Gila River near Clifton sustained its largest discharge rates since Clifton was founded.
-Along the Southern Francisco River, a peak discharge rate of 56,000 cuft was reported by meteorologists, which is 1.8 times greater than the previous record set by Hurricane Joanne during the 1972 Pacific hurricane season.
+Along the Southern Francisco River, a peak discharge rate of 56,000 ft3 was reported by meteorologists, which is 1.8 times greater than the previous record set by Hurricane Joanne during the 1972 Pacific hurricane season.

 Further south along the Gila River, major flooding was reported in extreme southeastern Arizona, where Octave was described as the worst flood in the area's history since 1916.
 In Willcox, a farming community 80 mi east of Tucson, residents armed with shovels and sandbags fought rising floodwaters after the Hooker Dam, an earthen dam 35 mi north of Willcox, burst, preventing further destruction.
 The cities of Nogales and Tubac, near the Mexican border, was without power and water for two days following the storm.